 The following links provide general information regarding copyright and intellectual property, as well as information specific to media.

-Most of the pages linked on the pages which can be found via the tabs above are freely available via the Internet, and do not require a University of Delaware login for access.
+The subject pages linked via the blue tabs to the left are freely available via the Internet, and do not require University of Delaware affiliation for access.

 Alexander Street Press (ASP) databases allow users to create playlists of videos within the database, or clips from videos, which can be shared with others.
 Users can create playlists containing various types of documents, images, whole videos, tracks, segments (clips) and/or other items such as links to any URL.
-Playlists can be annotated, edited, copied, shared, and all playlists contain their own unique static URL which can be incorporated into course management systems, such as Sakai.
+Playlists can be annotated, edited, copied, shared, and all playlists contain their own unique static URL which can be incorporated into course management systems.
 Playlists can be used as lists of personal favorites, class viewing/listening assignments, or as a teaching resource for in-class use.
-Additionally, ASP also includes a static URL for each video in the databases.